 La Salle earned a No. 4 seed.
 In a 79-63 win against Southern Miss, Simmons scored 32 points.
 La Salle then blew at 16-point halftime lead to No. 5 Clemson in a 79-75 loss in the second round.
 Simmons stilled scored 28 points.

-The 5-9 Clemons closed out his college career with a 32-point performance against UNCG in a first-round NIT loss.
-That total moved him past Simmons to get into the top 3 in DI history.
+The 5-foot-9 Clemons closed out his college career with a 32-point performance against UNCG in a first-round NIT loss.
+That total moved him past Simmons.

 Williams averaged better than 30 points per game in each of his final three years, reaching 38.8 points as a junior.